Recipe logo.Recipes

 Now, no matter if preparing a whole chicken, or just smaller pieces, you need to start with the right seasonings to truly max out on the flavor before smoking your bird.

-Best Smoked Chicken Rub Recipe — 3 of the Best on the Web
+Smoked Chicken Rub Recipes — My Favorite 3 from the Web

 A dry rubbed whole chicken on a cutting bo.